solidi/writing/writing-ideas.md

 1. Finishing things.
 1. Investors, destroyers, and culture.
 1. Hitting the wall on aglos, and weird land of conditionals getting the tests to pass.
+1. Reply All Considered Harmful
+    1. Let those do their job
+    1. Avoid urgency, build rust
+    1. Default change?
+    1. Replay all is the default

 ## Completed
 1. [What is a Tech Lead Anyway?](https://dev.to/solidi/what-is-a-tech-lead-anyway-483p)